 We offer these principles as a lean, scalable alternative to exhaustive content guidelines.

-We believe that great content starts with a great content strategy — a framework for making informed, intentional choices about our content efforts.
+We believe that great content starts with a great content strategy—a framework for making informed, intentional choices about our content approach.

 Voice and tone